amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-In comparison with this set of processes involving nasalisation, the opposite process of losing the nasal consonant `n` (i.e., `na => ña => ya => a`) suggested by Caldwell seems less plausible, not the least because the intermediate forms are rarely found in any one Dravidian language which is why Caldwell had to invoke examples for each form from a different Dravidian language).
+In comparison with this set of processes involving nasalisation, the opposite process of losing the nasal consonant `n` (i.e., `na => ña => ya => a`) suggested by Caldwell seems less plausible, not the least because the intermediate forms are rarely found in any one Dravidian language which is why Caldwell had to invoke examples for each form from a different Dravidian language.

 Similarly, the processes producing the second-person pronominal forms starting with or including the vowel `u` in the spoken and literary Tamil could be as follows.